 Teaching and Learning in Higher Education

-The course consists of a series of seminars, individual supervision, peer feedback, the preparation of a teaching portfolio, and an individual development project.
+The programme consists of a series of seminars, individual supervision, peer feedback, the preparation of a teaching portfolio, and an individual development project.
 Participants can expect to spend 200 hours on this course.

 See description of the programme

-The teaching and learning in higher education programme is offered every year at the Faculty of Social Sciences as an English-taught course starting in February.
-At the South Campus (for the Faculties of Humanities, Law, and Theology), the program is offered every year in August, alternating between Danish and English.
+The TLHE programme is offered every year at City Campus as an English-medium programme starting in January.
+At South Campus the programme is offered every year in August, alternating between Danish and English.
+Both programmes welcome participants from the Faculties of Humanities, Law, Social Sciences and Theology.

 Project presentations